-A fire took out the Warnambool telephone exchange in Victoria in 2012, leaving 100,000 locals without connection for three weeks and reportedly costing A$950,000 a day.
+A fire took out the Warnambool telephone exchange in the Australian state of Victoria in 2012, leaving 100,000 locals without connection for three weeks and reportedly costing A$950,000 a day.
 A cyber attack could have a similarly profound impact.

 Australia’s Computer Emergency Response Team (Cert) does not yet break out the industrial component of the cyber incidents it responds to – but it does examine how best to protect industrial control systems (ICS) in its Essential Eight mitigation strategy.